Digital mixing & mastering for the best "analog" sound?

 - Files submitted for mixing & mastering should be in the highest resolution available.
-We recommend a minimum of 24 Bits with a 44.1KHz sampling frequency.
-Remember that you should always submit your project with the same EXACT settings your recorded them at (for example, one would never submit at 24 Bits if recorded at 16 Bits).
+Remember that you should always submit your project with the same EXACT settings your recorded them at (for example, one would never submit at 24 Bit file if recorded at 16 Bits).

 - Please submit all files in .WAV format.

 - Additionally, please remove all mastering (master chain) and pre-mastering (mixing) processing (such as equalization, compression, and limiting).